-The Febuary employment report showed broad-based improvement in the labor market.
-Nonfarm payrolls rose by 295,000, and the unemployment rate fell by 0.2% percentage points to 5.5%.
-Measures of labor market health unaccounted for in the overall unemployment rate, such as the involuntary part-time work and the long-term unemployment rates also improved.
-Wage growth, on the other hand, was disappointing in this report, increasing $0.03 overall and remaining flat in the more reliable production & nonsupervisory workers series.
+The March employment report showed slower job growth than expected.
+Nonfarm payrolls rose by 126,000, and the unemployment rate stayed the same at 5.5%.
+Measures of labor market health unaccounted for in the overall unemployment rate, such as the involuntary part-time work and the long-term unemployment rates improved marginally.
+Wage growth continued to disappoint, increasing only $0.06 overall, which is still weak for this part of an economic recovery.

 There were no policy changes in the FOMC's March statement, but it opened the door for a rate increase this year by removing the word "patient".
 The Fed stressed a rate increase would only come after further improvement in the labor market and when the Committee had "reasonable confidence" inflation would hit 2 percent in the medium term.
 The Fed lowered its forecasts for both the long-run unemployment rate and near-term economic growth, signalling the Fed sees more slack in the economy than previously thought.

 - Volatility caused by the timing and communication of Fed tightening.

 - Political risk potentially caused by Middle East turmoil and lower oil prices.

 - Deflation worries in other developed economies outside of the U.S.